-Challenge Detail of challenge number 1 Attainment Attainment and metacognition skills on entry for disadvantaged students are weaker than non-disadvantaged.
+Challenge number Detail of challenge 1 Attainment Attainment and metacognition skills on entry for disadvantaged students are weaker than non-disadvantaged.
 On entry to year 7 in 2022 68% of our disadvantaged students arrive above age related expectation combined compared to 83% of their non-disadvantaged peers.
-2 Literacy A significant % of disadvantaged students on entry have a reading age below their chronological age.
+On entry to year 7 in 2023 72% of our disadvantaged students arrive above age related expectation combined compared to 89% of their non-disadvantaged peers.
+On entry to year 7 in 2024 71% of our disadvantaged students arrive above age related expectation combined compared to 85% of their non-disadvantaged peers. • 2 Literacy A significant % of disadvantaged students on entry have a reading age below their chronological age.
 This impacts on their progress in all subjects On entry to year 7 in 2022 68% of our disadvantaged students arrive with a reading age below their chronological age.
+On entry to year 7 in 2023 64% of our disadvantaged students arrive with a reading age below their chronological age.

+• On entry to year 7 in 2024 61% of our disadvantaged students arrive with a reading age below their chronological age.

+3 Attendance

-3 Attendance Attendance rates for disadvantaged students is behind that of the non-disadvantaged students.
+Attendance rates for disadvantaged students is behind that of the non-disadvantaged students.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged students progress.

-In 2021/22 disadvantaged attendance was 86.3% compared to 94.6% for their non- disadvantaged peers. • In 2021/22 disadvantage PA was 36.1% compared to 11% for their non- disadvantaged peers.
-4 Behaviour and Attitudes to learning (ATL) Disadvantaged students are more likely to need additional support to ensure that their attitudes and behaviour are conducive to good progress. • In 2020/21 disadvantaged FTE was 8% compared to 3% for their non-disadvantaged peers. • In 2022/23 disadvantaged average ATL score was 2.16 compared to 1.69 for their non-disadvantaged peers.
-5 Wellbeing and Social and Emotional Mental Health (SEMH) Disadvantaged students are more likely to have social and emotional needs.
+- In 2021/22 disadvantaged attendance was 86.3% compared to 94.6% for their non-disadvantaged peers. - In 2022/23 disadvantaged attendance was 87.6% compared to 95.6% for their non-disadvantaged peers. - In 2023/24 disadvantaged attendance was 88.0% compared to 94% for their non-disadvantaged peers. - In 2021/22 disadvantage PA was 36.1% compared to 11% for their non- disadvantaged peers. - In 2022/23 disadvantage PA was 30.2% compared to 7.6% for their non- disadvantaged peers. - In 2023/24 disadvantage PA was 30% compared to 11% for their non- disadvantaged peers.

+4 Behaviour and Attitudes to learning (ATL)

+Disadvantaged students are more likely to need additional support to ensure that their attitudes and behaviour are conducive to good progress.

+- In 2021/22 disadvantaged FTE was 8% compared to 3% for their non-disadvantaged peers. - In 2022/23 disadvantaged FTE was 4.2% compared to 1.8% for their non-disadvantaged peers. - In 2023/24 disadvantaged FTE was 12% compared to 3% for their non-disadvantaged peers. - In 2021/22 disadvantaged average ATL score was 2.16 compared to 1.69 for their nondisadvantaged peers. - In 2022/23 disadvantaged average ATL score was 2.21 compared to 1.73 for their nondisadvantaged peers. - In 2023/24 disadvantaged average ATL score was 1.98 compared to 1.63 for their nondisadvantaged peers.

+5 Wellbeing and Social and Emotional Mental Health (SEMH)

+Disadvantaged students are more likely to have social and emotional needs.
 These issues such as anxiety, depression and low self-esteem impact on a student's ability to learn effectively and to meet their full potential.
 Our assessments and observations indicate that this is negatively impacting disadvantaged students' attendance.
 6 Cultural Capital and Aspirations Disadvantaged students often experience a lack of wider experiences than that of non-disadvantaged students and often have lower aspirations and value education less.

-Intended outcomes
+Intended outcomes: